erwinpasia/Generalist-Data-Science-Professional/README.md

 Specializations, professional certificates, and courses are often "accredited by reputable organizations" i.e top technology companies and top universities.
 This means that they meet certain standards of quality and that the credits you earn can be transferred to other programs thru "Degree Credit Eligibility" (future Bachelor's Degree or even advanced-degrees like Master of Arts (MA), Master of Science (MS), and Master of Business Administration (MBA), or used to qualify for jobs.

 ## 6. Founded by one of the Godfather of AI:
-The Coursera Learning Platform was founded by Andrew Ng.
+The Coursera Learning Platform was founded by Professor Andrew Ng.